SourajitaDewasi/OperatingSystem/README.md

 4. SCAN algorithm : Go from the outside to inside servicing requests till 0 and then back from inside to outside servicing requests.
 This algorithm is simple and easy to understand.
 CAN algorithm have no starvation.
 This algorithm is better than FCFS Scheduling algorithm.

+5. SSTF Scheduling: Select the disk service request that requires the least movement of the disk head from the current position regardless of the direction.
+Starvation possible.
+Switching head direction slows down the system.
+Every request is serviced.